arashaan/R8/README.md

 Some useful packages to be used in >= .Net Core 3.1 & .Net Standard 2.1

+This package is under heavy maintenance.
+Each version may have some breaking changes.
+Currently i'm looking for better performance.
+So use this package as your own risk, and not for a working project.

 **Shortly i will add wikis and documentations.**

 ![Commit](https://img.shields.io/github/last-commit/iamr8/r8) ![.NET Core](https://github.com/arashaan/R8/workflows/.NET%20Core/badge.svg?branch=master)